-Two approaches can be used when granting money to DAFs: endowment or non-endowment.
-In most cases, it is up to your client to decide how they will grant the money, although some community foundations require donors to choose one or the other.
+Two approaches can be used when granting money from your DAFs: endowment or nonendowment.
+In most cases, it is up to you to decide how they will grant the money, although some community foundations require donors to choose one or the other.

-- Endowment.
-The distinguishing characteristic of an endowment is planned longevity of the fund.
-Your client contributes assets to a DAF and a pre-selected charity or charities to support.
-As investment manager, you would invest assets in an endowment manner to generate a reasonable, real, long-term rate of return, five percent for example.
+Endowment - The distinguishing characteristic of an endowment is planned longevity of the fund.
+You contribute assets to a DAF and a pre-selected charity or charities to support.
+Your financial advisor would invest assets in an endowment manner to generate a reasonable, real, long-term rate of return, five percent for example.
 Grants are distributed in accordance with pre-determined spending policies, with any additional earnings or losses credited to the fund.
 The goal is for the fund to continue in perpetuity, matching predictable income and grants each year.
-This appeals to many donors because it creates an endowed family legacy for charitable giving and enables giving to a cause the family holds dear for years into the future. - Non-endowment.
-Your client contributes assets to a DAF and grants to the charities as much or as little as he or she wants each year.
+This appeals to many donors because it creates an endowed family legacy for charitable giving and enables giving to a cause the family holds dear for years into the future.

+Non-endowment - You contribute assets to a DAF and grants to the charities as much or as little as you want each year.
 There is no five percent minimum distribution requirement.
-The fund can last for a short or a long time, and your client can support several favorite organizations and causes or focus on one.
+The fund can last for a short or a long time, and you can support several favorite organizations and causes or focus on one.